Lockheed Martin: Management

 Senior management consists of the CEO, CFO, and Executive Vice Presidents (EVPs) of four business areas.
 The EVPs are responsible for managing major programs.

 On March 16, 2020, Lockheed announced that CEO Marillyn Hewson would become executive chair and be succeeded as CEO by James Taiclet on June 15; Taiclet was at the time the head of American Tower, and had previously been the president of Honeywell Aerospace and before that a VP at United Technologies.
 Lockheed also announced that it would create the chief operating officer role, to which current EVP Frank A. St John would be promoted.

-Employees in each program are organized into four tiers: Tier1 –Program Manager/VP, Tier2-Functional Teams (Finance, Chief Engineer, Quality, Operations, etc.), Tier3-Integrated Product Teams (IPTs) (Weapon System Development, Weapon System Integration, etc.), and Tier4-detailed product development.
+Employees in each program are organized into four tiers: Tier 1: Program Manager/VP, Tier 2: Functional Teams (Finance, Chief Engineer, Quality, Operations, etc.), Tier 3: Integrated Product Teams (IPTs) (Weapon System Development, Weapon System Integration, etc.), and Tier 4: detailed product development.
 Floor or touch workers belong to component assembly teams.
 Lockheed Martin manages and maintains its relationship with these touch workers through its supervisors and unions.

 Lockheed Martin manages employees through its Full Spectrum Leadership and LM21 programs.
 The LM21 program relies on Six Sigma principles, which are techniques to improve efficiency.
 Senior management constructs leadership councils and assigns managers to facilitate Kaizen events, which target specific processes for improvement.
 A manager facilitates teams and processes stakeholders and suppliers to streamline process implementation.

-Tier2 Functional Leads and Tier3 IPT Leads report to Tier1.
+Tier 2 Functional Leads and Tier 3 IPT Leads report to Tier 1.
 IPT leads are responsible for entire systems or products defined by the contract's Statement of Work.

 To control quality, Lockheed Martin trains and builds IPT teams. and ensures that work is executed correctly through a Technical Performance Measure (TPM) system which emphasizes its Lean and 6 Sigma processes.
 Middle management uses commitment mechanisms that parallel high commitment and human relations theory.

 Floor employees assemble aircraft using Flow-to-takt lean manufacturing process which uses properties from both division of labor and scientific management.
 By separating tasks based on parts, Lockheed Martin utilizes the division of labor theory, specialization on a specific area creates efficiency.